antman1p/GD-Thief/README.md

   location of this file.
 7. Rename the client secret JSON file to "credentials.json" and move it to the `gd_thief/credentials` directory.
+### Add the victim's Google account to the Application's Test Users
+In order to be able to run this script against the victim, you will need to add their Google account to the Test Users list for the App you just created
+1. On the Left side of the screen click `OAuth consent screen`.
+You "OAuth Consent Screen" page appears.
+2. Under `Test Users` click the `Add Users` button.
+3. Enter the vicim's Gmail address in the `email address` field.
+4. Click the `save` button.
 ### First Time running gd_thief
 Upon gaining access to a Target's Google account, you can run gd_thief
 1. The first time running gd_thief, the script opens a new window prompting you